Contextual/Thread-local Sessions¶

 attribute

-identity_map¶ Proxy for the
+sqlalchemy.orm.scoped_session.identity_map¶ Proxy for the

-attribute on behalf of thescoped_session
+Session.identity_mapattribute on behalf of thescoped_sessionclass.

 -